gregoryhornyak/cityForgeHub/README.md

 ## The Hub

 The application itself, can be considered as a game, and will develop into a game.
+First it will be a map, then will evolve into a (city) simulation, afterwards into a top-down game.
+2D to 3D transformation is planned.

 ### Stages: